pnetlabrepo/ishare2/README.md

       changelog   : Show the latest changes made to ishare2 gui         : Web app to use ishare2 in browser help        : Show useful information
+      test        : Test if ishare2 dependencies are reachable (GitHub, Google Spreadsheets)

     param1:
       type = all, bin, qemu, dynamips, docker or name